herminiogg/ehri-kg-website/content/news/release-first-version-ontology/index.md

 title: "The first version of the EHRI Ontology has been released"
 linkTitle: "EHRI Ontology 0.1.0 released"
 date: 2025-10-24
+image: ehri-ontology-crop.svg
 summary: |
   The EHRI-KG team has released version 0.1.0 of the EHRI Ontology, marking a significant milestone in the ongoing effort to publish the EHRI Portal data as Linked Open Data.
 This ontology extends Records in Contexts Ontology (RiC-O) 1.0.2, integrating schema.org and EHRI-specific properties to fill semantic gaps.
 ---

 Last week, we hit one of the main milestones in this project by releasing [the very first version of our EHRI Ontology](http://lod.ehri-project-test.eu/ontology/0.1.0).
 This ontology encapsulates the work of the last three years in trying to convert the EHRI Portal data into RDF, aligning as much as possible with the Records in Contexts Ontology (RiC-O).
-It all started with an initial conversion to the formerly latest RiC-O version available (0.2) which was the subject of our [inception paper at ISWC 2023](https://doi.org/10.1007/978-3-031-47243-5_20).
+It all started with an initial conversion to the formerly latest RiC-O version available (0.2) which was the subject of our [paper at ISWC 2023](https://doi.org/10.1007/978-3-031-47243-5_20).
 During the first phase of this project, we have reexamined the conversion between the [EHRI's Data Model](https://portal.ehri-project.eu/help/datamodel) and the now first stable version of RiC-O (1.x) with the ambition to offer an updated transformation of the EHRI Portal data and a formalisation of our additions to RiC-O (the latter materialised in the form of an ontology).

 Therefore, the resulting ontology works as an extension of RiC-O 1.0.2, complementing it with schema.org properties and EHRI's own ones to represent some missing semantics.
 It has been encoded in OWL following Semantic Web standards and best practices, and the documentation has been generated using [Widoco](https://github.com/dgarijo/Widoco).